By submitting this form I confirm that I would like to receive email from Teq

 White blocks are story blocks.
 These are used to put narrative, checkpoints, and end flags into the game.

 Pink blocks are power-ups.
 These grant the player special powers when picked up.
 The ability to fly, or to change into a different character, are all part of a good game and a fun story.

 The Gameboard and Blocks allow students to physically build their layouts and art.
 Colors have different behaviors, including white “story blocks” from written narrative.
 These can then be captured in the App.

-With the Bloxels EDU app, students can instantly turn their physical creations into a digital game.
+With the Bloxels app, students can instantly turn their physical creations into a digital game.
 In the app, students write their stories, customize their artwork, and configure the way their game works.

-The Bloxels EDU Hub is the essential tool educators need to get started and track progress with Bloxels in their classroom.
+The Bloxels Hub is the essential tool educators need to get started and track progress with Bloxels in their classroom.
 Educators have access curriculum and additional resources, manage their students, reward and send feedback towards their work, and enable them to collaborate and share their projects with their class or with the world.